cchandre/pyhamsys/README.md

    - **extension** (`bool`, optional, default=`False`)
   If `True`, use a symplectic extension method in phase space.
    - **check_energy** (`bool`, optional, default=`False`)
   If `True`, appends an auxiliary variable to track the Hamiltonian.
 Requires `hamiltonian` and `k_dot` to be defined.
    - **omega** (`float`, optional, default=`10`)
-  Frequency parameter for symplectic extension solvers.
+  Restrain parameter for symplectic extension solvers.
    - **tol** (`float`, optional, default=`1e-8`)
   Absolute and relative tolerance for IVP solvers.
    - **display** (`bool`, optional, default=`True`)